ibexa/behat/doc/features.md

 ## Default testing configuration

-BehatBundle might override some settings with values that are needed for testing.
+Behat might override some settings with values that are needed for testing.
 If you want to disable this behaviour you should set the `ibexa.behat.override_configuration` parameter to `false`.